Ever had trouble finding Japanese recipes that were easy to make?

-Most recipes call for Shiitake mushrooms, but oyster mushrooms or really any other Japanese mushroom will work just as well in this recipe.
+Most recipes call for shiitake mushroom, but oyster mushrooms or really any other Japanese mushrooms will work just as well in this recipe.

-All mushrooms fall into three categories.
-These categories include those that are edible, poisonous, and inedible.
-If you are not 100 percent sure what kind of mushroom you found, then you should not eat it.
-Edible mushrooms often have a narrow stem base, while many poisonous mushrooms have a noticeably thick stem base.
+All mushrooms fall into three categories: edible, poisonous, and inedible.
+If you are not 100% sure what kind of mushroom you found, then you shouldn’t eat it.
+Edible ones often have a narrow stem base, while many poisonous mushrooms have a noticeably thick stem base.

 Japanese mushrooms are called “kinoko” キノコ in Japanese.

 Yes.
 Most mushroom stems are edible.
 Smaller shiitake mushrooms, for example, are easy because you can simply pull off the stem and separate it cleanly from the cap of the mushroom.
-Other times, more care is needed, or you will find that while removing the stem, you damage the mushroom.
+Other times, more care is needed, or you’ll find that while removing the stem, you’re damage the mushroom.

 Japanese culture is filled with a long history of eating fermented foods.
 This has a lot to do with the Japanese climate.
 They often marinate their foods in vinegar and sake.
-Bacteria and mold used for fermenting food and is safe for consumption are only in Eastern Asia.
+Bacteria and mold used for fermenting food are safe for consumption only in Eastern Asia.

-When there is too much moisture or condensation, your mushrooms can become slimy and mushy.
-To avoid this, do not use any kind of plastic for storing your mushrooms.
-Instead, ensure they are dry and store them in a paper bag in the refrigerator.
-Never wash the mushrooms until you are ready to use them.
+When there’s too much moisture or condensation, you’ll get slimy mushrooms.
+To avoid this, don’t use any kind of plastic for storing your mushrooms.
+Instead, make sure they’re dry and store them in a paper bag in the refrigerator.
+Never wash the mushrooms until you’re ready to use them.